-It’s an all-important aspect of marketing campaigns, yet it’s not always a walk in the park to create compelling, engaging and results-driven content.
+It’s an all-important aspect of marketing campaigns, yet creating compelling, engaging and results-driven content isn’t always a walk in the park.
 That’s why there are hundreds of content creation tools available to help marketers master their content game.

-What exactly are those tools?
-It would take us days to list out all of them, but we can tell you which ones we choose to use as well as sprinkle in some other popular options to give you a solid idea of what’s out there.
+What exactly are they, you might ask?
+It would take us days to list all of them, but we can tell you which ones we choose to use as well as sprinkle in some other popular options to give you a solid idea of what’s out there.

-Without further ado, here’s our list of content creation tools, complete with a nod to the superstar picks that we use at Brafton to create content for our clients.
+Without further ado, here’s the list of our favorite content creation tools, complete with a nod to the superstar picks that we use at Brafton to create content for our clients.

 This content performance analysis tool makes it easy to identify the content that’s getting the most shares.
 Those high-performing pieces are not only the ones to beat, but they can also be great resources for planning and creating content.